KarmaPanda/project05/readme.md

 - [ ] Write out our reasons for choosing the CSS we did
 - [ ] fix mobile design on the links on the studentlist (if time permits)
 - [x] Add back the logo on the pages, find a good one
+- [ ] Complete CSS architecture
+- [ ] Adjust margins and layout according to the rule of thirds